reinteractive-open/refinance/README.md

 We want to calculate the monthly payment, so we'll use the method Refinance::Annuities.payment.
-That method requires three arguments: the interest rate (*per month*, since we're calculating the monthly payment), the total number of monthly payments, and the principal.
+That method requires three arguments: the interest rate (per month, since we're calculating the monthly payment), the total number of monthly payments, and the principal.
 These are easy to determine from the example: